ericdearien/webdev/README.md

 I have no idea what to call it so for now I'll call it "Junker"

+# ASSIGNMENT 5
+For this assignment, there were a lot of functionalities that depended on the database being present.
+However, I believe that I have set up a good baseline of some reuseable components that will make setting up any future pages quite easy.

+Navbar component cant be found in loggedNav.js user class can be found in user.js inside the classes folder many other helper functions and basic framework features are scattered around the repository

 # ASSIGNMENT 3
 The login and registration pages can be found either in src/server/public/pages or can be viewed by running the application and going to localhost:10000 and clicking on the login button.
 If you want to see some of the custom html elements that I used, see src/server/public/components.
 Styles are in src/server/public/styles.

 I forgot to mention, but to run the server use 'npm run start'